kvz/cronlock/README.md

 * * * * * cronlock ls -al # will use config from /etc/cronlock.conf
 ```

-### Commands with different arguments
+### Lock commands with different arguments

 By default cronlock uses your command and it's arguments to make a unique identifier
 by which the global lock is acquired.
 However if you want to run: `ls -al` or `ls -a`,
-but just 1 instance of either, you\'ll want to provide your own key:
+but just 1 instance of either, you'll want to provide your own key:

 ```bash
 crontab -e